blainne/blainne.github.io/_posts/2018-01-25-maps-as-functions.md

 We all know the concept of a function.
 To each value in the input domain it assigns exactly one output in the output domain.
 In programming languages as well as in math we mostly deal with functions expressed as formulas, but it is not the only way to describe some function.
 While it's usually the most convenient one, sometimes it's easier to write a function in form of a table.
 In context of programming we may think about such table as a `Map` or `Dictionary` type.
 In this post we'll try to explore this idea and look how far we can get when expressing functions as F# maps.
 <!--more-->

+*All the code samples from this text can be found [here](https://github.com/blainne/blainne.github.io/blob/master/code_samples/fsharp-tableFunctions.fs).*

 Let's consider simple square function.
 It takes a number and returns that number squared.
 We usually write it using the `f(x) = x*x` notation.
 This is "formula notation".
 It tells us how to compute the output from the input.
 The "table notation" would be something of this form: